scionproto/scion/doc/cryptography/drkey.rst

 the CP-PKI infrastructure.

-The Level 1 key request message contains the ``validTime`` that specifies for what time the requested key must be valid (it implicitly specifies the epoch for which the key will be valid). and the ``protocol_id``.
+The Level 1 key request message contains the ``validTime`` that specifies for what time the requested key must be valid (it implicitly specifies the epoch for which the key will be valid) and the ``protocol_id``.
 The Level 1 key response includes the symmetric key along with the epoch for which this key will be valid.